tensorbytes0202/Multi-Task-Computer-Vision-Suite-using-yolov8-/README.md

 A modular and scalable **Computer Vision system** built using **YOLOv8** for real-time object detection, tracking, and vehicle speed estimation.

-This project demonstrates practical applications of deep learning in **traffic monitoring, surveillance, and intelligent systems**.
+This project demonstrates real-world applications of deep learning in **traffic monitoring, surveillance, and intelligent systems**.

 ---